shpak86/tcp_scanner/README.md

 }
 ```

+While scan is running you can take current status.
+Just see TCPScanner.scanResult.
 Getting information about running scan:

 ```dart
 import 'dart:async';